udexon/Phoshell/Phoshell/Phoshell.md

   ffmpeg -i $i1 -c:a aac -vcodec libx264 -s 1920x1080 -r 60 -strict experimental $o
   ```

-As you can see the complexities of the parameters involved would turn off the most seasoned programmers.
+As you can see the complexities of the `ffmpeg` parameters involved would turn off the most seasoned programmers.
 With Phoshell, we have turned the above to something like the following:

 - a.
 Get audio duration and make mp4 from png:
 ```